mikeas1/A2A/docs/topics/extensions.md

 ## Abstract

 Extensions are a means of extending the Agent2Agent (A2A) protocol with new data, requirements, methods, and state machines.
-Agents declare their support for extensions in their AgentCard, and clients can then opt-in to the behavior offered by the extension as part of requests they make to the agent.
+Agents declare their support for extensions in their [`AgentCard`](/specification/#5-agent-discovery-the-agent-card), and clients can then opt-in to the behavior offered by the extension as part of requests they make to the agent.
 Extensions are identified by a URI and defined by their extension specification.
 Anyone is able to define, publish, and implement an extension.

 ## Introduction